networknext/next/sdk/docs/source/next_server_t.rst

 	- **datacenter** -- The name of the datacenter that the game server is running in.
 Please pass in "local" until we work with you to determine the set of datacenters you host servers in.

 	- **packet_received_callback** -- Called from the same thread that calls *next_server_update*, whenever a packet is received from a client.
 Required.

-	- **wake_up_callback** -- Optional callback.
-Pass NULL if not used.
-Sets a callback function to be called from an internal network next thread when a packet is ready to be received for this server.
-Intended to let you set an event of your own creation when a packet is ready to receive, making it possible to use Network Next with applications built around traditional select or wait for multiple event style blocking socket loops.
-Call next_server_update to pump received packets to the packet_received_callback when you wake up on main thread from your event.

 **Return value:**